project-owner/Peppy.doc/HiFiBerry-AMP.md

 [HiFiBerry Amp+](https://www.hifiberry.com/ampplus/) is the integrated amplifier module.
 That means that instead of using traditional components for a digital audio system: DAC - Pre-Amp - Power-Amp you can use just one - Amp+.
 It has Class-D amplifier on board which provides high quality powerful output: 25W on 4 Ohm speakers.
-This is also very efficient amplifier and because of low heat which it makes there is no need to use heat sink or fan.
+As any other Class-D amplifier it's also very efficient amplifier and because of that there is no need to use heat sink or fan.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/amp.png|alt=Peppy]]